 Medicare covers tests for the following STIs:

-Medicare also covers the cost of an HIV test once a year for people aged 15–65 years and those outside of this age range who have an increased risk of HIV.
+Medicare also covers the cost of an HIV test once a year for people ages 15 to 65 years old and those outside of this age range who have an increased risk of HIV.

 Also, during pregnancy, a person may have three HIV screenings.

-In most cases, Medicare Part B provides yearly coverage for the costs of STI testing when an individual who is pregnant or at high risk of contracting an STI receives a referral from their healthcare provider.
+In most cases, Medicare Part B provides yearly coverage for the costs of STI testing when an individual who is pregnant or at high risk of contracting an STI receives a referral from a healthcare professional.

 High risk

-A person’s healthcare provider will help determine whether they are at an increased risk of contracting an STI.
+A healthcare professional will help a person determine whether they are at an increased risk of contracting an STI.

-The Preventive Services Task Force note several factors that may increase a person’s risk.
+The United States Preventive Services Task Force notes several factors that may increase a person’s risk.
 These include:

-• the person having had an STI within the last year
+• having received an STI diagnosis within the last year

 Pregnancy